• Courses

 Chapter 1.
 How to track Youtube videos with Google Tag Manager

 If you are in a hurry, I have created a ready-made Youtube video tracking recipe.
-Download it, import, configure (according to instructions) and it will automatically start tracking Youtube videos on your website in no time.
+Download it, import, configure it (according to instructions), and it will automatically start tracking Youtube videos on your website in no time.

-But if you want to understand the ins and outs of the Youtube video tracking, then continue reading.
+But if you want to understand the ins and outs of YouTube video tracking, then continue reading.

-Here are the steps you need to complete in order to track Youtube videos with Google Tag Manager.
+Here are the steps you need to complete to track YouTube videos with Google Tag Manager.

-You can change the Percentage threshold to anything you like, just separate them with a comma.
+You can change the Percentage threshold to anything you like; just separate them with a comma.
 Also, you can enable Pause, Seeking, and Buffering tracking.
-Personally, I prefer tracking Start, Complete, and Progress (e.g. 25% of the video was watched).
+I typically track Start, Complete, and Progress (e.g., user watched 25% of the video).

-Also, even though the Add JavaScript API support to all Youtube videos is an Advanced setting, I enable it by default because it increases the change that Youtube video tracking will work.
+Also, even though the Add JavaScript API support to all YouTube videos is an Advanced setting, I enable it by default because it increases the chance that YouTube video tracking will work.

 In Google Tag Manager, go to Variables > Configure and enable all video-related variables.